It's in our DNA.

 Our Story

-Welcome to Crossroads Defenders (CxD), also known by its government name, The Crossroads Regional Public Defender's Office.
-Founded in May 2024, through the combined efforts of the counties of Victoria, Jackson, Lavaca, and Refugio, CxD sprang into existence to address the growing attorney shortage and ballooning costs of the wheel appointment system.
+Welcome to Crossroads Defenders (CxD).
+Founded in May 2024, through the combined efforts Victoria, Jackson, Lavaca, and Refugio Counties, CxD sprang into existence to address the growing attorney shortage and ballooning costs of the existing indigent defense system.
 The office is buoyed by a generous grant from the Texas Indigent Defense Commission.
-At the helm is our founding Chief Defender, Brian Watson, steering the ship with the wisdom of our oversight board composed of county judges, attorneys, and court staff.
+At the helm is Chief Defender, Brian Watson, steering the ship, and guided by the wisdom of our oversight board composed of county judges, attorneys, and court staff.

 Mission and Vision